Macquarie triple junction: Evolution, stability, and migration

-Our understanding of the evolution of the Macquarie Triple Junction was made possible due to extensive research of the regions tectonic magnetic anomalies as well as local fractures reconstruction.
-The origin of the Macquarie Triple Junction has been interpreted to have occurred 47.91 Mya (million years ago), based on Anomaly 21.
-Thorough reconstruction of the Macquarie Triple Junction begins at 33.3 Mya, in respect to Anomaly 13o, and can be simply described as a southeastward migration of approximately 1100 km in respect to the Australian Plate.
+Our understanding of the evolution of the Macquarie triple junction was made possible due to extensive research of the regions tectonic magnetic anomalies as well as local fractures reconstruction.
+The origin of the Macquarie triple junction has been interpreted to have occurred 47.91 Mya (million years ago), based on Anomaly 21.
+Thorough reconstruction of the Macquarie triple junction begins at 33.3 Mya, in respect to Anomaly 13o, and can be simply described as a southeastward migration of approximately 1100 km in respect to the Indo-Australian plate.
 The total migration was largely driven by the Australian–Pacific transform boundary.

-At 33.3 Mya, the Macquarie Triple Junction was a stable ridge–transform fault–transform fault triple junction.
-In reference to the Australian Plate, the triple junction moved southeast at an angle of 120° at an approximate rate of 40 km/million years.
+At 33.3 Mya, the Macquarie triple junction was a stable ridge–transform fault–transform fault triple junction.
+In reference to the Australian plate, the triple junction moved southeast at an angle of 120° at an approximate rate of 40 km/million years.
 This trajectory remain relatively constant throughout the Oligocene from 33.3 to 20.1 Mya.
 During this period of time the Australian-Pacific boundary underwent a transformation from mid-ocean ridge to a strike-slip fault and lastly at 20.1 Mya to a transpression convergent boundary.

-Then 10.9 Mya, the Macquarie Triple Junction evolved into a ridge-trench-fault triple junction due to the alteration of the Australian–Pacific Boundary motion.
-This oblique convergent boundary instigated a clockwise rotation of the Macquarie Ridge Complex forming the Hjort Trench and numerous fracture zones around the Macquarie Ridge Complex.
-This rotation also transpired into the Macquarie Triple Junction changing its migration path to an angle of 150° and rate of 34 km/million years in reference to the Australian Plate, making the migration direction southward.
+Then 10.9 Mya, the Macquarie triple junction evolved into a ridge–trench–fault triple junction due to the alteration of the Australian–Pacific boundary motion.
+This oblique convergent boundary instigated a clockwise rotation of the Macquarie Ridge complex forming the Hjort Trench and numerous fracture zones around the Macquarie Ridge.
+This rotation also transpired into the Macquarie triple junction changing its migration path to an angle of 150° and rate of 34 km/million years in reference to the Australian plate, making the migration direction southward.

-Between 5.9 and 2.6 Mya, the Macquarie Triple Junction evolved back into a Ridge–Transform Fault–Transform Fault triple junction as the convergence at the Hjort Trench diminished and Antarctic–Pacific spreading boundary changed back into a transform fault.
-This is the current state of the Macquarie Triple Junction and is interpreted as a stable ridge–fault–fault triple junction.
+Between 5.9 and 2.6 Mya, the Macquarie triple junction evolved back into a ridge–transform fault–transform fault triple junction as the convergence at the Hjort Trench diminished and Antarctic–Pacific spreading boundary changed back into a transform fault.
+Elsewhere the Australian plate before 3 million years ago separated again from the Indian plate.
+Already on the Indo-Australian plate independent rotational motion had developed in a small distal portion of what is now the Australian plate, and this created a Macquire microplate.
+This resulted in the current state of the Macquarie triple junction and is interpreted as a ridge–fault–fault triple junction that now involves a Macquarie microplate rather than the Indo-Australian plate as was the case before 6 million years ago, Pacific plate and Antarctic plate.